Privacy Notice: How we use your personal information

 What information we hold (visitors)

 We will keep a record of your contact with us, whether by phone, email, chatbot, virtual agent, live agent chat, in writing or in person.
 This may include CCTV images, recording of calls to our Contact Centre, any requests or conversations that take place through our chatbot, virtual agent and live agent chat functionality and noting any action taken as a result of your contact with us.
 This could include the collection of a unique boiler ID to raise and carry out emergency repairs.

 For visitors to the website, in order for our website to work correctly, we automatically collect the following information:

-Technical information, including the Internet protocol (IP) address used to connect your computer to the Internet, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform and if you access our website via your mobile device we will collect your unique phone identifier.
+Technical information, including the Internet protocol (IP) address used to connect your computer to the Internet, your login information, make and model, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform and if you access our website via your mobile device we will collect your unique phone identifier.